Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Feeding and Nutrition

 Cochins do not maintain a proper diet.
-During laying season, they just need standard rations with appropriate laying feed.
-They should be provided with extra proteins in order to develop healthy new feathers.
+During the laying season, they need standard rations with laying feed.
+We should provide them with extra proteins to help develop healthy new feathers.

 Housing

 You will need some extra space for Cochin chickens if you want to keep these giant birds.
-One extra square foot per but should be there and 2 – 3 extra square feet in the run so that the birds have sufficient space for them.
+One extra square foot per but should be there, and 2 – 3 extra square feet in the run so the birds have sufficient space.

 Health Issues and Care